inasafe/inasafe-doc/docs/source/training/beginner/osm/103-working-with-josm.rst

   or Internet Explorer.
 - In the address bar at the top of the window, enter the following text and press Enter: `josm.openstreetmap.de <http://josm.openstreetmap.de>`_
-- You can also find this website by searching for :kbd:`JOSM`
+- You can also find this website by searching for JOSM

 - The website should look something like this: